El Camino Real Sewer Rehabilitation

 The purpose of the El Camino Real Sanitary Sewer Rehabilitation Project is to repair and rehabilitate existing sewer pipelines and manholes.
 This project is part of the City of San Mateo’s Annual Sewer Rehab Program for the overall wastewater collection system.

 Improvements to the City’s sewer system will help prevent sewer overflows, as well as help the City comply with regulatory requirements.
 During heavy rains, the wastewater collection system capacity is overwhelmed by the amount of rainwater that enters the system through infiltration and inflow.
 This causes sewer overflows at locations around San Mateo, such as manholes and at the wastewater treatment plant.
 These overflows contaminate city streets, creeks, lagoons, beaches, and the San Francisco Bay.

 This project consists of the rehabilitation or replacement of approximately 9,600 liner feet of sewer pipeline that varies in size from 6-inch to 18-inch.
 The project also entails rehabilitation of 79 manholes.
 The total construction route is approximately 4.3 miles.
 The project will reinforce the system, helping to reduce sewer overflows.

-Final design is nearing completion, and the project is slated to begin construction in early 2020.
 Majority of the work will be in City streets, including some in high-traffic areas.
 Several different methods of construction, such as open-cut trenching or different trenchless technologies, will be used based on the current conditions of each site and to reduce potential impacts on the public.